krazynez/upysweeper/README.md

 ##### Battery types
- - Default Battery type is service mode `0xFFFFFFFF`
+ - "Service" which is `0xFFFFFFFF` and set as default

  - "Autoboot" which is `0x00000000`